Lipid-anchored protein

-The lipid groups play a role in protein interaction and can contribute to the function of the protein to which it is attached.
-Furthermore, the lipid serves as a mediator of membrane associations or as a determinant for specific protein-protein interactions.
-For example, lipid groups can play an important role in increasing molecular hydrophobicity.
-This allows for the interaction of proteins with cellular membranes and protein domains.
-In a dynamic role, lipidation can sequester a protein away from its substrate to inactivate the protein and then activate it by substrate presentation.
+The lipid groups contribute to the intracellular localization and the biological function of the protein to which they are attached.
+The lipid serves as a mediator of the protein association with specific biological membranes and protein-protein interactions.
+The lipidation can also sequester a protein away from its substrate to inactivate the protein and then activate it by substrate presentation.

 Overall, there are three main types of lipid-anchored proteins which include prenylated proteins, fatty acylated proteins and glycosylphosphatidylinositol-linked proteins (GPI).
-A protein can have multiple lipid groups covalently attached to it, but the site where the lipids bind to the protein depends both on the lipid group and protein.
+A protein can have multiple lipid groups covalently attached to specific amino acid residues.

 Prenylated proteins

 Prenylated proteins are proteins with covalently attached hydrophobic isoprene polymers (i.e. branched five-carbon hydrocarbon) at cysteine residues of the protein.
 More specifically, these isoprenoid groups, usually farnesyl (15-carbon) and geranylgeranyl (20-carbon) are attached to the protein via thioether linkages at cysteine residues near the C terminal of the protein.
 This prenylation of lipid chains to proteins facilitate their interaction with the cell membrane.

-The prenylation motif “CaaX box” is the most common prenylation site in proteins, that is, the site where farnesyl or geranylgeranyl covalently attach.
+The prenylation motif "CaaX box" is the most common prenylation site in proteins, that is, the site where farnesyl or geranylgeranyl covalently attach.
 In the CaaX box sequence, the C represents the cysteine that is prenylated, the A represents any aliphatic amino acid and the X determines the type of prenylation that will occur.
 If the X is an Ala, Met, Ser or Gln the protein will be farnesylated via the farnesyltransferase enzyme and if the X is a Leu then the protein will be geranylgeranylated via the geranylgeranyltransferase I enzyme.
 Both of these enzymes are similar with each containing two subunits.